 Bladder Cancer Diagnosis

-Our doctors evaluate hundreds of people with bladder cancer each year and are constantly looking for ways to improve the way doctors diagnose the disease.
+Our doctors evaluate hundreds of people with bladder cancer each year and are constantly looking for ways to improve how doctors diagnose the disease.
 When making a diagnosis, our experts will take the time to learn about your medical history and understand your overall health.
 We will likely need to run urine tests and do a cytoscopy — a procedure that allows your doctor to obtain a tissue sample for biopsy.

-- MRI, which can help in determining whether the cancer has invaded the muscle in the bladder wall and, if so, how deeply.
+- MRI, which can help in determining whether the cancer has invaded the muscle in the bladder wall, and if so, how deeply

 - PET scans, which capture images that enable your doctor to distinguish between living and dead tissue, to determine whether it’s normal or cancerous